passlock-dev/passkeys/.github/README.md

 Passkeys and the WebAuthn API are quite complex.
 We've taken an opinionated approach to the implementation and feature set to simplify things for you.
 Following the 80/20 principle we've tried to focus on the features most valuable to developers and users.
 We welcome feature requests so do [get in touch][contact].

+**🔐 Primary or secondary authentication** - Replace password based logins with passkeys, or use passkeys alongside passwords for secondary authentication.

-1. **☝🏻 Biometrics** - We've made it really easy to implement facial or fingerprint recognition in your webapps.
+**☝🏻 Biometrics** - We've made it really easy to implement facial or fingerprint recognition in your webapps.

-2. **🔐 Step up authentication** - Require biometric or PIN verification for some actions e.g. changing account details, whilst allowing frictionless authentication for others.
+**🔐 Step up authentication** - Require biometric or PIN verification for some actions e.g. changing account details, whilst allowing frictionless authentication for others.

-3. **✉️ Mailbox verification** - Passlock also handles mailbox verification emails (which are more complex than you might think!)

-3. **🖥️ Full management console** - Manage all security related aspects of your userbase through a web base console.
+**🖥️ Full management console** - Manage all security related aspects of your userbase through a web base console.

-5. **🕵️ Audit trail** - View a full audit trail for each user: when they add a new passkey, when they login, verify their email address and much more.
+**🕵️ Audit trail** - View a full audit trail for each user: when they add a new passkey, when they login, verify their email address and much more.

+Along with:

+**✉️ Mailbox verification** - Passlock also handles mailbox verification emails (which are more complex than you might think)

+**🔑 Credential export** - Decided to roll your own passkey code?
+No problem - you can export your users' credentials (including public keys) and drop them into your own database.

+And more!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>